UW-GAC/analysis_pipeline/README.md

 Nearly all scripts require a GDS file in SeqArray format.
 Phenotype files should be an AnnotatedDataFrame saved in an RData file.
 See `?AnnotatedDataFrame` or the SeqVarTools documentation for details.
 Example files are provided in `testdata`.

-Python scripts are provided to run multi-step analyses on a compute cluster or cloud environment.
-The `submitJob` function in `TopmedPipeline.py` is written for a Sun Grid Engine (SGE) cluster, but may be modified for other environments.
-These scripts require a config argument `out_prefix` in addition to the arguments for each R script called.
+Python scripts are provided to run multi-step analyses on a compute cluster or cloud environment. `TopmedPipeline.py` defines cluster environment classes, currently a Sun Grid Engine (SGE) cluster and Amazon's cfncluster.
+Additional classes may be added for other environments.
+Some default options (e.g., the R library path and queue name) are hard-coded in the class initialization method and should be changed to run on other systems.
+Default cluster options may be overridden at run time by specifying a file containing alternative options.

+These python scripts require a config argument `out_prefix` in addition to the arguments for each R script called.
 Some input and output file name parameters are overridden by the scripts in order to link jobs together.
 Example config files are in `testdata`.

 ## Conversion to GDS